Eksistenze/touch-pi-kiosk/xSetup.md

 > These turn off the energy star features, turn off screen blanking and turn off the screensaver.
 We want to control all of that ourselves.
 > It also starts `unclutter-xfixes`.
 This is a utility that hides the mouse pointer and it good for touchscreens.
 ### 2. Setup browser.
-> I've splite the browser into two setups, depending on what you go with.
+> I've split the browser into two setups, depending on what you go with.
 > [Chromium](xChromium.md) and [Firefox](xFirefox.md)
 > Regardless of browser, we can use the openbox configuration to make the window maximized.
 There are other options, if you are looking for a true kiosk mode.
 I wanted access to tabs.
 > Openbox configuration can create keybinds, change behavior and themes.